Kalhath Institute

 • Thematic focus Arts & Crafts (textile, embroidery)

-• LocationLucknow (Uttar Pradesh)
+• LocationChar Bach area, Lucknow (Uttar Pradesh)

-• Length of stay 2 months minimum
+• Length of stay 3 months

 Our Space

-Lucknow, the golden city of the east, has been celebrated for its magnificent historical heritage and handicraft.
-Regarded as one of the multicultural cities of Uttar Pradesh, Lucknow has always been at the forefront in promoting art and craft, be it Chikankari, Zardozi or Zarbuland.
-Today, Lucknow is home to skilled artisans who create some of the finest handicrafts famed across the world.
+Lucknow, the golden city of the east, has been celebrated for its magnificent historical heritage and handicraft works.
+Regarded as one of the multicultural cities of Uttar Pradesh, Lucknow has always been a fervent promoter of art and craft, be it Chikankari, Zardozi or Zarbuland.
+Today, Lucknow is home to skilled artisans who create some of the finest handicrafts which are famous across the world.
+Kalhath is strategically located in a heritage bungalow in the Char Bagh area of Lucknow in the northern state of Uttar Pradesh.

 Residency conditions

-• The resident will be provided with a collective working studio house, as well as all necessary embroidery-related material (threads, yarns, base fabric, needles, etc.).
+• The resident will be provided with a collective working studio house, as well as all necessary embroidery-related material (threads, yarns, base fabric, needles etc.).

-• The resident will be provided with on-site accommodation, which includes a separate lockable air-conditioned/heated room with an attached washroom, and a terrace which can be used for oversized artworks which are oversized in nature.
+• The resident will be provided with on-site accommodation, which includes a separate lockable air-conditioned/heated room with an attached washroom, and a terrace which can be used for artworks which are oversized in nature.

 • The resident will be provided with three meals a day, along with tea/coffee available upon request.